• Skip to main content

 • ×

-Published: Oct 22, 2019 · Modified: Jun 23, 2020 by Jessica Robinson · This post may contain affiliate links
+Published: Oct 22, 2019 · Modified: Mar 10, 2023 by Jessica Robinson · This post may contain affiliate links

-Jump to Recipe Print Recipe
+Jump to Recipe

 Molasses cookies with fork marks and dusted with sugar

-Molasses cookies on white marble
+Molasses cookies lined up against each other on white marble.

-These Old-fashioned molasses cookies are the perfect treat!
+Old-fashioned molasses cookies are the perfect treat!
 My great grandmother’s original recipe was molasses cookies with shortening.
 Probably because it was during the Great Depression and there was a shortage on butter.
 I adapted her recipe and updated it back when I wrote my first cookbook in 2014.

-How to make Molasses Cookies:
+How to make Molasses Cookies

 Step 1: Cream together brown sugar, molasses, and softened butter.